One of the Most Beautiful Buildings in the World…

 Because of its unique history and its geographic location between Europe, Asia, and Africa, Turkey has proven a key player in the possibility of connection and understanding between Islam and Christianity.

 Notably, the Blue Mosque is the site of the second ever visit by the Catholic Pope to a Muslim place of worship, which occurred with Pope Benedict XVI in 2006.
 Since then, Pope Francis has prayed at the Blue Mosque in 2014 in an effort to further inter-religious dialogue and understanding.
 What power this mosque has!

-I will now change gears completely to give touring advice for those who want to visit the Blue Mosque.
+I will now change gears completely to give touring advice for those who want to visit the Blue Mosque in Istanbul.
 Do you see how my exterior photos of the building look washed out and shadowy?

 That’s because the best view towards the mosque faces west, which means the best time of day to photograph the mosque is before noon.
 (I learned about photography timing the hard way after a particularly sun-blinded day at the Cliffs of Moher in Ireland!)